japila-books/spark-sql-internals/docs/spark-sql-dataset-rdd.md

 ## Saving to or Writing from Data Sources

-With Dataset API, loading data from a data source or saving it to one is as simple as using <<SparkSession.md#read, SparkSession.read>> or <<spark-sql-dataset-operators.adoc#write, Dataset.write>> methods, appropriately.
+With Dataset API, loading data from a data source or saving it to one is as simple as using <<SparkSession.md#read, SparkSession.read>> or <<spark-sql-dataset-operators.md#write, Dataset.write>> methods, appropriately.

 ## Accessing Fields / Columns